mutantstandard/orxporter/docs/dzuk/file_structure.md

 In this, you denote (in UNIX style, basically, with forward slashes ('/') instead of Windows' backslashes ('\\') ) the path relative to your chosen output folder to where your emoji are.

-You can use any of these for filenames as well as folders, but it's generally recommended to only use `%u` or `%s` for that.
+You can use any of these for filenames as well as folders, but it's generally recommended to only use `%u` or `%s` for filenames.

 ```
 # manifest example